ness-tea/the-village/README.md

 ## 7 Gameplay

-Throughout The Village, there will be checkpoints that the player will need to reach.
+Throughout **The Village**, there will be checkpoints that the player will need to reach.
 Checkpoints will be marked or defined at certain puzzles/clues throughout the game.
 The game is a predetermined story - meaning that the game will be played in a linear fashion, and the checkpoints will need to be reached in sequential order.
 In other words, the game